 As an international student coming to the Netherlands, it is very important to create a Dutch bank account.
 Many shops do not accept credit cards and because of the current technology, cash is no longer often used as a means of payment.

-When opening a Dutch bank account, there will never occur any problems when paying your groceries.
 The condition to open an account is that you live in the Netherlands and are registered with a municipality.
-In addition, you must have a Citizen service number or a residence permit.
-If you are not registered at a municipality and you do not have valid identity papers, it is impossible to open an account.
+In addition, you must have a Citizen service number (BSN) and a residence permit if you are from a non-EU country.
+If you are not registered at a municipality and you do not have valid identity papers, it is not possible to open an account.

 Ideal payment system